sduverger/fpwm/README.md

-fpwm
+FPWM
 ====

-A python tiling window manager.
+A fucking python tiling window manager.

 What is it ?
 ------------

-fpwm is a tiling window manager written in python so you can configure it using python and have full access to its internals.
+Fpwm is a tiling window manager written in python.
+One can configure it and access its internals using python.
 It's a little bit what xmonad offers, without the purely functional approach of Haskell.

 What fpwm offers ?
 ------------------